-Russian attack hits passenger train in Ukraine’s Sumy, causing casualties
+Russian ‘savage’ attack on passenger train in Ukraine’s Sumy injures 30

 - list 3 of 3France detains Russian ‘shadow’ tanker to disrupt war in Ukraine

+The site is around 50 kilometres (30 miles) from the Russian border.

+Earlier, regional governor Oleh Hryhorov said the Russian attack had targeted the railway station in the Shostka community, and that a train heading to Kyiv had been hit.

-In a message on Telegram, the acting mayor of Sumy Artem Kobzar said: “There are injured passengers.
+In a message on Telegram, the acting mayor of Sumy, Artem Kobzar, said: “There are injured passengers.
 Rescuers, medics, and all emergency services are working at the scene.”

-No figure was given for the number of casualties, but Hryhorov posted a picture of a burning passenger carriage at the scene.
+Hryhorov posted a picture of a burning passenger carriage at the scene.

 The attack on the train comes a day after Russia launched its biggest overnight air attacks on several regions of Ukraine, particularly emergency infrastructure for power grids and gas sites, raising concerns about the country’s energy supplies as winter looms again for the war’s fourth year.